pippellia-btc/pagerank-on-subgraphs/README.md

 ### Step 3: Approximate Pagerank over G using Monte-Carlo

 Compute the pagerank over G using a simple Monte-Carlo implementation and compute the L1 error.
-This step is essential because it gives us the csr-matrix walk_visited_count.
+This step is essential because it gives us the csr-matrix `walk_visited_count`.

 ```python
 R = 10